run-ai/docs/docs/Administrator/admin-ui-setup/dashboard-analysis.md

 ## Multi-Cluster Overview Dashboard

-Provides a holistic, aggregated view across Clusters, including information about Cluster and Node utilization, available resources and allocated resources.
-With this dashboard you can identify Clusters that are down or underutilized and go to the Overview of that Cluster to explore further.
+Provides a holistic, aggregated view across Clusters, including information about Cluster and Node utilization, available resources, and allocated resources.
+With this dashboard, you can identify Clusters that are down or underutilized and go to the Overview of that Cluster to explore further.

 ![](img/multi-cluster-overview.png)